rsnyderaustin/pet_adoption_and_us_economy/README.md

 ### FRED API
 Unlike the Petfinder API, the current simplicity of our API calls to the FRED API don't require the storage of any API request configs.
 API requests are simply made by sequentially requesting data for each valid series ID.
-For consistency, these values are still stored in a separate file in the AWS Lambda Python package.
 In the FRED API, our data is requested via 'series id'.
 The valid series ID's and their corresponding data series are listed below:
 1. GDP: Gross Domestic Product